ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 The `Model Mismatched` message will also show up to indicate your are connected to a receiver, but the model selected in your radio is incorrect.
 See the [Model Match](../../software/model-config-match.md) page for more info about Model Matching.

+### Folder Titles

+Items with `>` before the name is a folder that when selected shows another level of customization. `TX Power`, `VTX Administrator`, `Wifi Connectivity` were example of these items.

+:new: These items will now show what is currently set for the items within.
+Example would be on `TX Power`, which will show the current Power set, and if Dynamic Power is enabled, it will show the current set Max Power, followed by the indicator `Dyn`.

 ### Packet Rate and Telemetry Ratio

 These are shown as `Packet Rate` and `Telem Ratio` in the lua script, which allows you to change your performance parameters.